anthony-wang/gsoc_blog/_posts/2018-08-08-final-update.markdown

 categories: GSoC Julia Makie final progress report
 ---

+<sup>First, a brief aside: if you were directed here from the GSoC project list, you might want to check out the [rest of my blog](https://anthony-wang.github.io/gsoc_blog/) for some more background info first!</sup>

 So, GSoC 2018 is [coming to an end](https://summerofcode.withgoogle.com/how-it-works/#timeline)...

 I had an amazing time this summer with GSoC, full of challenges and surprises, and I am grateful for everyone's support and encouragement.